servicetitan/Stl.Fusion/docs/Overview.md

 * Join our [Discord Server] to ask questions and track project updates.
 * Check out [Q/A] to get answers to some frequent questions.
-* If you read this document but still don't understand it, check out [Stl.Fusion In Simple Terms].
+* If you read this document but still don't understand it, check out [Fusion In Simple Terms].

 [Compute Services]: https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part01.md